rekhaDevs/samagragovernance.in/src/pages/team/index.md

       tribal regions of Rajasthan.

-      A strong passion to create tangible and measurable impact at scale, brings Deepshikha to Samagra.
+      A strong passion to create tangible and measurable impact at scale, brought her to Samagra.
 Currently, she is part of the Saksham Haryana–Education team.
     image: /img/deepshikha.jpg
     linkedInProfile: 'https://www.linkedin.com/in/deepshikha-chhetri/'